Sacred language: Hebrew

 The core of the Hebrew Bible is written in Biblical Hebrew, referred to by some Jews as Lashon Hakodesh (לשון הקודש, "Language of Holiness").
 Hebrew (and in the case of a few texts such as the Kaddish, Aramaic) remains the traditional language of Jewish religious services.
 Rabbinic Hebrew and Aramaic are used extensively by the Orthodox for writing religious texts.

-Yiddish

-Among many segments of the Haredi, Yiddish, although not used in liturgy, is used for religious purposes, such as for Torah study.
-In contemporary Israel, where Yiddish has virtually disappeared as a spoken language among the general public, it is cultivated and extensively used by some Haredi groups – partly in protest against Hebrew, the traditional sacred language they see having been profaned by Zionism, making it the main language of modern secular Israeli society.
-Moreover, in these circles Yiddish is associated with the memory of the great Torah sages of Eastern Europe, who spoke it and whose communities were destroyed in the Holocaust.
-Among American Jews, the Torah may also be translated into King James English which may be used in liturgy alongside Hebrew.

 Ladino

-Among the Sephardim, Ladino was used for sacred translations such as the Ferrara Bible.
+Among the Sephardim, Ladino was used for translations such as the Ferrara Bible.
 It was also used during the Sephardi liturgy.
-Note that the name Ladino is also used for Judeo-Spanish, a dialect of Castilian used by Sephardim as an everyday language until the 20th century.
+Ladino is also often referred to as Judeo-Spanish, as it is a dialect of Castilian used by Sephardim as an everyday language until the 20th century.